Yakuza Fiancé: Manga

-Written and illustrated by Asuka Konishi, Yakuza Fiancé: Raise wa Tanin ga Ii started in Kodansha's Monthly Afternoon on August 25, 2017.
+Written and illustrated by Asuka Konishi, Yakuza Fiancé: Raise wa Tanin ga Ii began serialization in Kodansha's seinen manga magazine Monthly Afternoon on August 25, 2017.
+Its latest chapter was released on February 24, 2024, and in March of that same year, Konishi announced that the manga would enter an indefinite hiatus due to "various circumstances".
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on November 22, 2017.
 As of October 23, 2023, eight volumes have been released.

 In February 2022, Seven Seas Entertainment announced that they had licensed the manga for English release in North America and the first volume was released on November 22, 2022.
+In October 2023, Kodansha added the series in English on its K Manga digital service.